-Time setting Yeer 2001 19902037xxxx Month Apr.
-13. tue Hour 23 14 Mapr.
-13. tue Hour 23 14 Manual Manual Manual Manual Manual Manual Manual Manual Manual Manual Manual Manual Manual $\begin{array}{c} \hline \begin{array}{c} \hline \\ \hline $ "Time setting" Access to setting of timer and changeover between summer and winter time.
+"Time setting" Access to setting of timer and changeover between summer and winter time.

 The timer in the gateway is an annual timer that can change between summer and winter time.

 The timer will itself determine the day of the week based on year and date, and it will not accept incorrect settings.
-If an attempt to set the month, for example, is no crowned with success, it may be because the date has a wrong value.
+If an attempt to set the month, for example, is not crowned with success, it may be because the date has a wrong value.

 The timer's second-counter is zero-set when the minutes are set.

 The timer is provided with battery back-up and will keep on working if there is a power failure.

 "Year" Setting of year.
 "Month" Setting of month "Date" Setting of date.
-"Hour" "Minute" Setting of time.
+"Hour" Setting of time.
 "Minute" Setting of minute.

-"Summer time" Display of changeover between summer and winter time, and acc Select either "off", "auto" or "manual": "Off" Changeover between summer and winter time interrupted.
-"Auto" Changeover is performed automatically based on the rules applying to most of Europe.
-(Last Sunday in March and October) // "Manual" Here you specify the date and hour of the two changeovers.
-The changeover could be made with full hours.
-The settings will remain valid, until a new setting made.
-"Manual" made. made.
+"Summer time" Display of changeover between summer and winter time, and access to settings.

+Select either "off", "auto" or "manual":

+"Off" Changeover between summer and winter time interrupted.

+"Auto" Changeover is performed automatically based on the rules applying to most of only be made with full hours.
+The settings will remain valid, until a new setting is made.

+Europe.
+(Last Sunday in March and October)

+"Manual" Here you specify the date and hour of the two changeovers.
+The changeover can

 If "Auto" has been selected, settings cannot be made.

-"Manual" "Start" "Stop" made.
+"Start" Access display for setting the start of the summer time.

+"Stop" Access display for setting the stop of the summer time.

+"Month", "Date", "Hour":

+Setting of time

 Configuration.

 Access codes and display